 Understanding American Express's Unusual Options Activity

-On Monday, shares of American Express (NYSE:AXP) saw unusual options activity.
-After the option alert, the stock price moved down to $164.73.
+Shares of American Express (NYSE:AXP) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $172.03.

 - Sentiment: BEARISH